Bryson City, a small town located in Western North Carolina, is home to the Great Smoky Mountains Railroad train ride for 10 months out of the year.

 Is the Polar Express train ride worth it?

-Still, Santa was jolly and patient with the kids, making sure each got a Christmas bell.
+Still, Santa was jolly and patient with the kids, making sure each got a special gift, which is their own silver sleigh bell.

 Some of that, I think, speaks to the validity of the experience, but some also to the fact that the boy in the book temporarily loses his.